umarhassan-mitodl/6.803-spring-2019/content/pages/schedule-of-activities/gergely-learns-from-an-infant.md

 On a total of one side of one sheet of paper, using 10 pt type or larger, with standard interline spacing and margins, respond to all the following:

-Suspending disbelief, imagine that Patrick Winston has become Director of {{% resource_link "ed077012-c0d3-4c58-9ecf-67e64353a45b" "DARPA" %}}.
+Suspending disbelief, imagine that Patrick Winston has become Director of [DARPA](https://www.darpa.mil/).
 He has announced that robots are too stupid, and he invites potential “performers” to submit suggestions on what could be done in the form of a quad or quint chart.

 You decide to suggest a program of research base on Gergely's work.
 Construct a quad or quint chart.
 Use your imagination to concoct milestones or end-of-phase goals; try to include combinations of the ideas in the paper with other salient ideas in the subject.